 With the democratization of tattooing, special thanks to social networks like Instagram, the demand for tattoos has become more and more difficult to manage.

 For some people, the customer service aspect is torture and the number of emails that must be exchanged before finally arriving to a confirmed appointment, is super stressful.

-How not to get overwhelmed by all the questions from of our clients?
+How to not get overwhelmed by all the questions from our clients?

 The first thing to do is to stay calm.
 I personally use several tools that allow me to answer questions before they are asked.